vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 The Maximal Marginal Relevance (MMR) Reranker enables you to diversify search results to reduce redundancy while maintaining relevance to the query.
-Having a diverse set of relevant results has different benefits depending on the use
+Having a diverse set of relevant results has different benefits depending on the use case:
-case:
 * In a pure search scenario, it improves user engagement with results by avoiding repetition.
 * In a generative AI scenario, it produces more comprehensive summaries.
 * Diversifying results can potentially represent all points of view in the data or reduce bias.

 In addition to specifying the `reranker_id` at query time, you also specify a `diversity bias` range between `0.0` and `1.0`.
+Note that the MMR reranker is still experimental.

 You can also enable the MMR Reranker in the console UI as follows:

 1. Open a corpus from the list and select the **Search** tab.
 2. Click **Advanced Options** and a navigation drawer opens.